opitz/docker_multihost/README.md

 ------------------------
 <i>needs to run as superuser</i>

-Use this script to easily update all installed scripts and commands
+Use this script to easily update all installed scripts and commands.
+It will preserve the current settings in /etc/multihost.conf.

 Use option 'nodocker' to keep the current Docker images.

 ----------------
-v.1.2
+v.1.3